Load up Your Tote Bag at Wānaka's Best Independent Boutiques

 28 Helwick Street, Wānaka

-DEVàL was founded by Dunedin-born designer Debbie Lawson, the name being a combination of both hers and her mother Val’s.
+DEVàL was founded by Dunedin-born designer Debbie Lawson, the name being a combination of her and her mother's, Val.
 Launched in Christchurch in 2007, the boutique combines their in-house label with a carefully curated range of New Zealand and international designer items.
-A browse through the beautiful store in The Precinct will uncover timeless treasures by Camilla and Marc, Chloe, Anine Bing, Magali Pascal and much more.
-Run by Debbie and her team of clever stylists (assisted by Debbie’s pooch Cooper), DEVàL is your go to for personal service - with total attention to detail they will remember your style and let you know when something perfect for you arrives in store.
+A browse through the beautiful store in The Precinct will uncover timeless treasures by Camilla and Marc, Chloe, Anine Bing, Zadig & Voltaire and many more.
+Run by Debbie and her team of clever stylists (assisted by Debbie’s pooch Cooper), DEVàL is your go to for personal service — with total attention to detail, they will remember your style and let you know when something perfect for you arrives in store.

 47 Helwick Street, Wānaka